 How do you explore without scattering your energy?

 New platforms and the array of well-established channels offer enticing options to spread out and experiment.
-This can be an important part of finding avenues that fit your organizational voice and connecting with existing and potential audiences where they are already invested.
 That said, there is a fine line between spreading out and getting spread too thin.
-A quick fix might seem to be to simply copy and paste the same post to multiple channels, but each channel has its own rhythm, norms, and character.
-Copy and paste might be fast, but it doesn’t serve your audiences or your organization well.
-How will you find a balance between trying new channels and taking the time to connect with audiences and build a following in each channel?
-How might postings for different channels be streamlined and incorporated into work flows?
-How will you make room for the commitment of a new channel?
+How will you balance trying new channels with taking the time to connect with audiences and build a following within a channel?
+How might distinct postings for different channels be streamlined and incorporated into work flows?
 How will you decide to leave a channel?